michellab/BioSimSpace/python/BioSimSpace/Parameters/README.md

 # Extract the first molecule from the system.
 molecule = system.getMolecules()[0]

+# Get a list of the available force fields.
+BSS.Parameters.forceFields()

 # Parameterise using the Amber03 force field.
 ff03_mol = BSS.Parameters.ff03(molecule)